mar-ia/couchdb-crazy/04-use.md

     n=3

 * `q` - The number of shards.
 (Why not s?
 Good question!)
-* `r` - The number of copies of a document with the same revision that have to be read before CouchDB returns with a 200 and the document.
-If there is only one copy of the document accessible, then that is returned with 200.
+* `r` - The number of copies of a document with the same revision that have to be read before CouchDB returns with a `200` and the document.
+If there is only one copy of the document accessible, then that is returned with `200`.
-* `w` - The number of nodes that need to save a document before a read is returned with 201.
-If the nodes saving the document is <w but >0, 202 is returned.
+* `w` - The number of nodes that need to save a document before a write is returned with `201`.
+If the nodes saving the document is `<w` but `>0`, `202` is returned.
 * `n` - The number of copies there is of every document.
 Replicas.

 When creating a database or doing a read or write you can send your own values with request and thereby overriding